jlfwong/rack-mini-profiler/README.md

 features), adds support for recording sampling profiles using [stackprof][1] on all requests, and displaying them in an embedded copy of [speedscope][2].

+Since this was written, however, the upstream `rack-mini-profiler` now also embeds speedscope! https://github.com/MiniProfiler/rack-mini-profiler/pull/475

 This work was heavily inspired by the work done for a similar use case at Khan
 Academy: [gae_mini_profiler][4], in particular the [work done by
 @chrisklaiber][5] to add an embedded copy of Chrome Developer Tools.